Skip to content

 AREAS OF STUDY

-Angelo State offers over 100 majors and concentrations with 43 undergraduate degrees, 24 master’s degrees, and one doctoral degree.
+Angelo State offers over 100 majors and concentrations with 49 undergraduate degrees, 31 master’s degrees, and four doctoral degrees.

 COMMUNITY ENGAGEMENT

 Angelo State University enjoys a robust relationship with the San Angelo community.
 Many Angelo State student organizations are involved in community service activities with local non-profit agencies, and the public is regularly invited to campus for concerts by student music ensembles and choirs, student art exhibits and theatre productions, distinguished guest speaker presentations, athletic events, and many other activities.
-Ram TV is ASU’s student-run TV station, which airs a variety of taped programs and live ASU athletic contests on the local Suddenlink Cable service.
-What’s more, students also run the Ram Radio internet radio station.
+Ram TV is ASU’s student-run TV station, which airs a variety of taped programs and live ASU athletic contests on the local Optimum Cable service and Lone Star Conference streaming service.
+What’s more, students also run the Ram Radio internet radio station and the Ram Page digital newspaper.

 Access to everything San Angelo has to offer is easy for ASU students, who can ride the free Ram Tram shuttle bus from campus to take in the thriving local arts community, various shopping centers, multiplex movie theaters, and the many downtown restaurants and live music venues.